 How to apply

-If you do not include all required documents, your application may be returned to you, which will cause delays in the processing of your application.
+If you do not include all the needed documents, IRCC may send your application back to you.
+This will slow down your application.

 - Generic Application Form for Canada [IMM 0008]

-- Additional Dependants/Declaration Form [IMM 0008DEP], if applicable
+- Additional Dependants/Declaration Form [IMM 0008DEP], if needed

 - Schedule A – Background/ Declaration [IMM 5669]

 - Additional Family Information [IMM 5406]